n4rd0/MassiveDataManager/README.md

 # MassiveDataManager (Final Degree Project by Bernardo Soto Raya at ETSIINF UPM)

-- On this project we will be working on a way to handle masive ammounts of data while it is moved between data bases and pyhton modules.
+- On this project we will be working on a way to handle massive ammounts of data while it is moved between data bases and pyhton modules.
 - The idea is to symulate the BE of an application that handles the reservation and cancels of tickets from a list of sport stadiums.
 - Eventually the applicattion will allow you to configure your own "stadium".